RiftValleySoftware/RVS_GTDriver/README.md

 ![Overall Image](./img/SystemBlock.png)
 This is where the driver project fits in our system.

 The driver is a low-level transport abstraction layer.
-It is Bluetooth-specific, but is designed to abstract between [Bluetooth LE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) and Bluetooth BR/EDR ("Classic"); presenting a common object model of data and interactions with Bluetooth devices.
+It is Bluetooth-specific, but is designed to abstract [Bluetooth LE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy); presenting a common object model of data and interactions with Bluetooth devices.

 NOT A DEVICE DRIVER
 -